isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution89.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Portable Automatic Gas Cutting Machine

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Marine & Offshore for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Automatic traveling gas cutting operations
-Cutting speed: minimum 110 mm/min
-Adjustable bevel angle
-Maintenance costs not supported
-Optional components: relevant accessories e.g. gas hoses, cables, rail/track
+General M&O Equipment

 ### Contact Information
 N.A.